amol-vaditake-au6/Octalogic_Tech_Test/readme.md

-Go to the directory/frontend and run as node server.js. and Go to https://localhost:3000. and You did it now enjoy carRental.com.
+Go to the directory/frontend and run as node server.js. and Go to https://localhost:3000.
+Now select a car and Enter a number of days and press button of get amount then in alert massage you will get a total amount of rent of given days and You did it now enjoy carRental.com.

 ```